mkuthan/tdd-for-de-talk/slides.md

     with TestScioContext
     with TollBoothEntryFixture {

-  "ToolBoothEntry" should "decode valid record into TollBoothEntry" in runWithScioContext { sc =>
+  "ToolBoothEntry" should "decode valid record" in runWithScioContext { sc =>
     val inputs = boundedTestCollectionOf[TollBoothEntry.Record]
       .addElementsAtMinimumTime(anyTollBoothEntryRecord)
       .advanceWatermarkToInfinity()